Diminished Value Claims: Getting Paid for Your Car's Lost Resale Value

 How long do I have to file a diminished value claim?

 It depends on your state.
-The statute of limitations for third-party diminished value claims ranges from 1 year in Louisiana to as long as 6 years in some states, with most states falling in the 2–4 year range.
-Don't assume you have time to wait — file as soon as repairs are completed and you have documentation in order.
+The statute of limitations ranges from 1 year in Louisiana to 10 years in Rhode Island, with Florida at 2 years, Georgia at 4 years, and California, New York, and Texas generally in the 2–3 year range.
+Don't assume you have time to wait — file as soon as repairs are completed and you have documentation in order, and always confirm your specific state's deadline with a local attorney.

 What if the insurance company denies my diminished value claim?

 Don't give up.
-You have several options: request the denial in writing, respond with a stronger independent appraisal, invoke your policy's appraisal clause (for first-party claims), or escalate to small claims court.
+You have several options: request the denial in writing, respond with a stronger independent appraisal, invoke your policy's appraisal clause (for first-party claims), pursue mediation, or escalate to small claims court.
 In states where third-party claims are clearly recognized, documented denials can be challenged legally.
-Consulting a diminished value claims attorney may also be worthwhile for larger claim amounts.
+Consulting a diminished value claims attorney may also be worthwhile for larger amounts.
+You can also review total loss settlement negotiation tactics for related strategies — and consider whether an insurance payout dispute applies to your situation as well.

 Compare Car Insurance Rates in Ohio